‘Highly sensitive people can be considered “weak” “soft” “pathetic” and “cry babies”.’

 Visit my blog http://noreenbarron.blogspot.com for tips, scripts and articles on how to use EFT more effectively.

-Article source for links: Being Sensitive
+Article source: Being Sensitive

 At one of our meetings, some of the other boys got the idea to have some fun by pantsing someone.